juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

     <title>Radio Julio : A Musical Escapade</title>
 </head>
 <h1>Introduction</h1>
-<p>You ever just drive and jam out to some tunes and just think?
-It was the summer of 2024 in Austin, TX, in such a trance reflecting on my music itself, I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
-I set forth to create a template of tracks for each passing season that would guide my energy and feelings.
-The pattern was as follows:</p>
+<p>You ever cruise around and jam out to some tunes just to clear your head?
+It was the summer of 2024 in Austin, TX, that mystical city of hippies and tech bros and river-walking and parties that grooves a sweet vibe.
+In such a trance reflecting on my music itself, I asked myself, if my playlists reflect my mood in life and reinforce it, why not take control of that feedback loop?
+Just as my summer playlist is light, playful and tropical, so too should be my winters gritty, wistful and cold.
+I set forth to create a template of tracks for each passing season.
+The pattern, albeit heterodoxical but personally satisfying, was as follows:</p>
 <section>
     <table>
         <thead>